Testing for jumps in processes with integral fractional part and jump-robust inference on the Hurst exponent: Proofs

 \end{enumerate} \end{lem} \begin{proof} We will prove the first part of the lemma.
 The second part can be shown analogously.
-Using standard inequalities for maxima and the reverse triangle inequality, we get the following estimate
+The application of standard inequalities for maxima and the reverse triangle inequality yield the following estimate